natalieagus/50002-2022/_lab/lab1.md

 Based on your experiment, if a 2019 Intel Core i9 processor is rated to run correctly at 2.3 GHz at 100°C, how many % more can you clock it and still have it run correctly at room temperature (assuming tpd is the parameter that determines “correct” computer behavior)?
 > This is why you can usually get away with **overclocking** your CPU—it’s been rated for operation under much more severe environmental conditions than you’re probably running it at!

-## CMOS Logic Gate Design
+## Task G: CMOS Logic Gate Design

-As the final part of this lab, your mission is to study and test a CMOS circuit that implements the function `F(A,B,C) = C + A·B` using NFETs and PFETs.
+As the final part of this lab, your mission is to create and test a CMOS circuitry that implements the function `F(A,B,C) = C + A·B` using NFETs and PFETs.
 The truth table for F is shown below:

 A |  B |  C | F(A,B,C)